title

 Government

-A republic, its chief of state is also head of the government, the president, elected by popular vote to a five-year term.
+A republic, the president, elected by popular vote to a five-year term.
 Capital: Nicosia

 2011: The Republic of Cyprus has legal claim to sovereignty over the entire island of Cyprus and its surrounding waters except for the areas of Akrotiri and Dhekelia, which contain British military bases.
 About 36% of the island's area, in the north, calls itself the Turkish Republic of Northern Cyprus and is recognized only by Turkey.